jainam12345/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - Script to change permissions at one go 7-everybody - Script to add a particular permission to all 8-James_Bond - Script to change permissions using numbers 7, 4...
+9-John_Doe - Script to change ownership to a particular format